Made available with the permission of the World Future Society, Bethesda, MD

 Our institutions of learning will undergo a similar transformation.
 Today we endeavor to teach children to be what they are not.
 That is, we prevent them from reaching higher into the existential hierarchy by preventing them from acting out the levels of existence on which they are actually living.
 Education in a G-T society would encourage all individuals to express their values as fully as possible, thus freeing the natural growth process from artificial constraints.
 There would be no poverty and wealth in such a society, but this circumstance would not result from altruism or political conviction, but rather from G-T man's conviction that equal access to a high-quality life is essential for everyone.
 Though he recognizes that all men are not equal, inequality in the necessities of life is to him an unnatural travesty on all life.
 The G-T individual who had more than enough would not take pity on the poor nor would he envy a person who had more, but he would simply be very uncomfortable until both had a necessary amount.

 If this thinking seems strange, we must remember that a description of today's F-S humanity, typified by the Esalen Institute, System Y Management, etc., would have seemed equally perverse and bizarre to those who were E-R men twenty years ago.
-Those of us who survive long enough to live in a society ordered by the G-T way of thinking, if such comes about, will it perfectly natural.
+Those of us who survive long enough to live in a society ordered by the G-T way of thinking - if such comes about - will find it perfectly natural.

 From the standpoint of values, the future will be a reversal of the present.
 Technologically, the future will be a quantitative extension, but values and beliefs will represent a reversal, though in a higher order form.
 We appear to be headed for a higher order reversal of those values and beliefs we have held most dear and in our institutional ways of living.
 A few things we might expect when man's life is ordered by G-T thinking are: